CodenameLungo/codenamelungo-website/README.md

 ### I want to help improving the website ###
 You can help make the website from Codename Lungo even better by

 * Making Issues in the issue tracker
 * Reviewing code and edit the code.

 ### License and other usefull information ###
-The Codename Lungo Website and logo are made by Tim Veluwenkamp and are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The Codename Lungo Website and logo are made by Tim Veluwenkamp and are licensed under a MIT License